 Developer intent is search intent applied to developers and taken beyond the results page.
 How likely is the searcher to be ready to write some code or learn a technical topic?
-When you put yourself in the mind of the developer, such as by using the D.E.V.
-Content Framework, you will create content to attract, engage, and retain developers.
+When you put yourself in the mind of the developer, such as by following the P.A.T. pattern of great content, you will create content to attract, engage, and retain developers.

 So, given what we’ve seen about developer intent, consider this question: Would you rather be the top search result for 100 searches per month or 1,000?
 Not enough information right?
 You need to know how relevant each of those searches is to the type of developer you want to reach.